 - In California, as an active member of the IIDA SF City Center Committee, architect Denise Rocha helped organize the Made Local event, which features local artists, fabricators and manufacturers who produce goods for the built environment.
 All proceeds from the event went to Larkin Street Youth Services.

 - And lastly, but not least, we sponsored the publication of the latest issue of SOILED.

 Tom Daly and Bob Webber were both promoted to Senior Associates.
 Adam Farooq was promoted to Marketing Director.
 We extend our congratulations our gratitude for their continued leadership and exemplary work.

 Media Objectives Highlights

 Our Media Objectives studio had a smashing year.
 The studio led a successful bid for Boston Children’s Hospital donor recognition system, began work on Glassdoor’s new Chicago office, and designed a wayfinding strategy for Adobe’s San Francisco campus.
 M-O’s SAIC donor wall design was honored with a Core77 award and a Global Design Merit Award by SEGD.
 Our branding and graphics for PayPal Timonium won a Print Magazine award.
 Managing Director, Joe Lawton, and Studio Director, Ellen Bean presented at the SEGD Wayfinding Conference in Miami, while Studio Director, Stephen Killion presented at SEGD Chicago’s 20×20 event, “INSPIRE”.
-Additionally, Adam Farooq was promoted to Marketing Director, Stephen Killion was promoted to Chicago Studio Director, and Ellen Bean was promoted to California Studio Director.
+Additionally, Stephen Killion was promoted to Chicago Studio Director, and Ellen Bean was promoted to California Studio Director.